-66. Typicality-Federal Rule of Civil Procedure 23(a)(3).
-Plaintiff's claims are typical of the other Class Members' claims because Plaintiff and the other Class Members are all similarly affected by Defendant's refusal to pay under its Income Protection, Civil Authority, and Extra Expense coverages.
+- g. whether Erie's Contingent Business Interruption coverage applies to a loss of income caused by loss or damage to dependent properties; - h. whether Erie has breached its contracts of insurance through a blanket denial of all claims based on business interruption, income loss or closures related to COVID-19 and the related closures; and - whether Plaintiff and the class are entitled to an award of reasonable attorney fees, interest and costs. - 60.
+Typicality-Federal Rule of Civil Procedure 23(a)(3).
+Plaintiff's claims are typical of the other Class Members' claims because Plaintiff and the other Class Members are all similarly affected by Defendant's refusal to pay under its Income Protection, Civil Authority, and Extra Expense, and Contingent Business Interruption coverages.
 Plaintiff's claims are based upon the same legal theories as those of the other Class Members.
-Plaintiff and the other Class Members sustained damages as a direct and proximate result of the same wrongful practices in which Defendant engaged.

-67. Adequacy of Representation-Federal Rule of Civil Procedure 23(a)(4).
-Plaintiff is an adequate Class representative because its interests do not conflict with the interests of the other Class Members who it seeks to represent.
-Plaintiff has retained counsel competent and experienced in complex class action litigation, including successfully litigating class action cases similar to this one, where insurers breached contracts with insureds by failing to pay the amounts owed under their policies, and Plaintiff intends to prosecute this action vigorously.
-The interests of the above-defined Classes will be fairly and adequately protected by Plaintiff and its counsel.

-68. Inconsistent or Varying Adjudications and the Risk of Impediments to Other Class Members' Interests-Federal Rule of Civil Procedure 23(b)(1).
-Plaintiff seeks classwide adjudication as to the interpretation, and resultant scope, of Defendant's Income Protection, Civil Authority, and Extra Expense coverages.
+Plaintiff and the other Class Members sustained damages as a direct and proximate result of the same wrongful practices in which Defendant engaged. - 61.
+Adequacy of Representation-Federal Rule of Civil Procedure 23(a)(4).
+Plaintiff is an adequate Class representative because its interests do not conflict with the interests of the other Class Members who it seeks to represent, Plaintiff has retained counsel competent and experienced in complex class action litigation, including successfully litigating class action cases similar to this one, where insurers breached contracts with insureds by failing to pay the amounts owed under their policies, and Plaintiff intends to prosecute this action vigorously.
+The interests of the above-defined Classes will be fairly and adequately protected by Plaintiff and their counsel. - 62.
+Inconsistent or Varying Adjudications and the Risk of Impediments to Other Class Members' Interests-Federal Rule of Civil Procedure 23(b)(1).
+Plaintiff seeks classwide adjudication as to the interpretation, and resultant scope, of Defendant's Income Protection, Civil Authority, Extra Expense, and Contingent Business Interruption coverages.
 The prosecution of separate actions by individual members of the Classes would create an immediate risk of inconsistent or varying adjudications that would establish incompatible standards of conduct for the Defendant.
 Moreover, the adjudications sought by Plaintiff could, as a practical matter, substantially impair or impede the ability of other Class Members, who are not parties to this action, to protect their interests.

-69. Declaratory and Injunctive Relief-Federal Rule of Civil Procedure 23(b)(2).

-Defendant acted or refused to act on grounds generally applicable to Plaintiff and the other Class Members, thereby making appropriate final injunctive relief and declaratory relief, as described below, with respect to the Class Members.

-70. Superiority-Federal Rule of Civil Procedure 23(b)(3).
+- 63. Declaratory and Injunctive Relief-Federal Rule of Civil Procedure 23(b)(2).
+Defendant acted or refused to act on grounds generally applicable to Plaintiff and the other Class Members, thereby making appropriate final injunctive relief and declaratory relief, as described below, with respect to the Class Members. - 64.
+Superiority-Federal Rule of Civil Procedure 23(b)(3).
 A class action is superior to any other available means for the fair and efficient adjudication of this controversy, and no unusual difficulties are likely to be encountered in the management of this class action.
 Individualized litigation creates a potential for inconsistent or contradictory judgments and increases the delay and expense to all parties and the court system.
 By contrast, the class action device presents far fewer management difficulties, and provides the benefits of single adjudication, economy of scale, and comprehensive supervision by a single court.